 Connecting Past, Present, and Future Music Educators

 The Music Education academic area encourages all students to observe classes and to prepare and teach mini-lessons in their coursework as underclassmen prior to their time as student teachers, in order to be better prepared for their full-time jobs as teachers.
 Attending music education conferences sponsored by the National Association for Music Education and workshops held by the American Orff-Schulwerk Association and the Organization of Kodaly Educators is strongly encouraged.

 Through observing teachers who are recommended by Catholic University faculty and developing relationships with past students at our annual Student-Teacher Reception, music education students are immersed in a community of educators.
 Online, we have a professional learning community for current and former students, as well as cooperating teachers and other professionals in the field.
 Through this professional network, students and teachers are able to share lesson plans, materials, questions, and job postings.
-The Music Education division believes that connecting students to their colleagues is part of preparing students for teaching in the best and most relevant ways.
+The Music Education Academic Area believes that connecting students to their colleagues is part of preparing students for teaching in the best and most relevant ways.